csc301-fall-2022/team-project-9-sayyara-t/README.md

 # Sayyara

+This branch of our app has everything set up for ease of marking - all config files are preconfigured.

+You will be connected to a remote database with some mock data.

 ## Requirements

 - Node.js
-- MySQL server

-## Basic Setup for Development
+## Basic Setup for Marking

 - Clone the repo